Top Ten Fun Things To Do In or Around Austin

 - Hike or Bike - bike or hike around Zilker Park and Town Lake - take the trail around Town Lake and then over to Barton Springs Pool and continue on into the Barton Creek Trail.
 Then bike over to watch the bats take flight on the Congress Street Bridge at dusk, and make sure you stop for lunch, dinner, or appetizers and music at Shady Grove or Chuy's for Mexican food.
 Take a short hike to the top of Mount Bonnell or the bluff on the east side of the 360 bridge for a fantastic panoramic view of Lake Austin and the Austin hills.
 The Biking & Hiking Section of Texas Outside has more information, including trail maps, on biking and hiking around Austin.

-- Zip Across Lake Travis - imagine launching from a 20 story cliff above Lake Travis and taking a two and a half hour zip line tour on 5 zip lines across incredible canyons and inlets on beautiful Lake Travis and then enjoying some fun in the sun and water on a pristine Lake Travis beach.
+- Zip and Fly Across Lake Travis - imagine launching from a 20 story cliff above Lake Travis and taking a two and a half hour zip line tour on 5 zip lines across incredible canyons and inlets on beautiful Lake Travis and then enjoying some fun in the sun and water on a pristine Lake Travis beach.
 And you'll zip on the longest zipline in Texas at 2000 feet!
 A must, so sign up for a tour with .

 - Austin Nightlife - enjoy the night life by visiting both 6th street or the warehouse district.
 Visit Austin 360 to get some details on who is playing where.
 The warehouse district and 6th street as well as SoCo offer plenty of choices.